-Oracle Endeca Guided Search is the most effective way for your customers to dynamically explore your storefront and find relevant and desired items quickly.
-An industry-leading faceted search and Guided Navigation solution, Oracle Endeca Guided Search enables businesses to help guide and influence customers in each step of their search experience.
-At the core of Oracle Endeca Guided Search is the MDEX Engine,TM a hybrid search-analytical database specifically designed for high-performance exploration and discovery.
-The Endeca Content Acquisition System provides a set of extensible mechanisms to bring both structured data and unstructured content into the MDEX Engine from a variety of source systems.
-Endeca Assembler dynamically assembles content from any resource and seamlessly combines it with results from the MDEX Engine.
+Oracle Commerce Guided Search is the most effective way for your customers to dynamically explore your storefront and find relevant and desired items quickly.
+An industry-leading faceted search and Guided Navigation solution, Guided Search enables businesses to influence customers in each step of their search experience.
+At the core of Guided Search is the MDEX EngineTM, a hybrid search-analytical database specifically designed for high-performance exploration and discovery.
+The Oracle Commerce Content Acquisition System provides a set of extensible mechanisms to bring both structured data and unstructured content into the MDEX Engine from a variety of source systems.
+The Oracle Commerce Assembler dynamically assembles content from any resource and seamlessly combines it into results that can be rendered for display.